Skip to main content

 Tongue Twisters

-• Gradually move to more complex ones such as “She sells seashells by the seashore”.
+• Gradually move to more complex ones, such as “She sells seashells by the seashore”.

 • Repeat each phrase slowly, then gradually increase speed while keeping clarity.